AzzedineNed/E2E-Semantic-Search-Engine-for-Educational-YouTube-Content/README.md

-Here’s a clean and professional `README.md` adapted to your new project, reflecting the expanded multi-channel capability:

----

 # End-to-End Semantic Search Engine for Educational YouTube Content

 Semantic search engine to explore multiple educational YouTube channels using sentence embeddings and vector similarity.
 Supports natural language queries across a curated set of tech and programming-focused channels.